tailang/tailang.github.io/source/about/index.md

 title: about
 date: 2022-02-27 19:20:18
 ---
-Hi, I'm Tailang, a software developer and cycling enthusiast.
+Hi, I'm Tailang, an indie developer.

 ### Contact